Munim94s/Python-For-Engineering-Simulation/README.md

 # Python for Engineering Simulation (Not Data Science)

-## Chapter 0 — How to Read This Book
+## Unit 0 — How to Read This Book

-- What this book is
+### What this book is
+This book is a practical guide to **engineering simulation using Python**, focusing on **physically meaningful and trustworthy results**.
+It emphasizes **engineering thinking**: how to make assumptions, check results, and understand the limitations of your models.

-- What this book is not
+### What this book is not
-- Assumed background
+- **Not a math textbook:** Heavy derivations and formal proofs are avoided unless they help build intuition.
+- **Not a data science or ML guide:** This book focuses on **modeling physical systems**, not predicting data.
+- **Not a plug-and-play Python tutorial:** Code is provided to illustrate concepts; production-level implementation notes appear only when necessary.

+### What you need to follow along
+This book assumes you are comfortable with:
+- **Basic physics:** forces, energy, and simple mechanics.
+- **Differential changes:** intuitive understanding of derivatives and integrals.
+- **Python basics:** loops, functions, arrays.
+- **Logical reasoning about systems:** the ability to spot when a model might be breaking down or producing unrealistic results.

+### Practical conventions you’ll encounter in this book
+- **SI units and consistency:** all quantities use standard units; mixing units can introduce errors.
-- Why simulation is not reality
+- **Version control (Git):** tracking simulation code is critical when iterating models.
-- How engineers misuse simulations
+- **Python environment and libraries:** virtual environments, NumPy, SciPy, Matplotlib; optional tools like JAX or Cython for performance.
+- **Code organization and documentation:** clean modules, commenting, and logging are essential in engineering simulations.

 ---